 When Eudora processes a message for translation the function ems_can_translate is called for each potentially translatable MIME entity before actual translation is attempted.
 In some cases this is for the sake of efficiency since ems_can_translate is more efficient than the full translation function.
 The function ems_can_translate also has a special return code, namely EMSR_NOT_NOW, to delay further processing of a message to a later time.
 The main purpose of EMSR_NOT_NOW is for a translator to delay all further MIME parsing and translation.
 This may occur because the translator works on unparsed MIME entities.
-It may also wish to preempt translation in a non-interactive context so the translation cab be performed later in a context where interaction with the user is allowed.
+It may also wish to preempt translation in a non-interactive context so the translators are required to return a context where interaction with the user is allowed.
 Note that on-display translators are required to return EMSR_NOT_NOW in the on-arrival context.

 The function ems_translate_file actually performs the translation.
 It is passed a large number of parameters, including the input MIME type, the location of the data to translate, the address of a progress reporting function, and the e-mail addresses on the message.
-Exact details are given in Section six.
+Exact details are given in Section 8.

-4.1.
+5.1.
 On-arrival

 The on-arrival context processes messages as they are down-loaded to Eudora from the mail server.
 That is, when Eudora is talking to the POP server.
 In general, translators in this context should not interact with the user or cause long delays (more than a few seconds) or they will disrupt the POP protocol session with the mail server.
 This context is useful for automatically processing incoming messages.
 It is also necessary to use this context so that translations can be performed in the on-display context.
-This will not be necessary in a future version when Eudora switches to internal MIME storage.